JonnyAsh/Python_Learning/README.md

 It is more a play and practise area ranging from simple to more complex scripts.
 Another added benefit is to better understand GitHub ecosystem, Raspberry Pi, Lunix, and Visual Studio Code.

-Other elements i have learned:
+Other elements learned:
-  >Simple password code
+* Simple password code
-  >Simple hashlib for passwords
+* Simple hashlib for passwords

 References